SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Autoscaling-of-Comments-and-Ratings/README.md

 ![screnshot alt text](images/Exercise6_10_ininstances.jpg).

-20. As per the policy and the end time to reduce the instance the application instances will come down.
+20. As per the current policy based on memory threshold, the number of application instances will come down to 2.

 - - - -
 © 2018 SAP SE